‘I’m Not Scared’: She Faces Life in Prison After Allegedly Buying Red Protest Paint

 Groth and McNeil also questioned the potential conflict of interest of Gill issuing sentencing enhancements against protesters who were demonstrating against him.

-Gill, who did not return The Daily Beast’s request for comment on Friday, told the Associated Press that the apparent double-dipping was due to staffing shortages, but that other prosecutors would handle the case going forward.
+Gill told The Daily Beast that the apparent double-dipping was due to staffing shortages, but that other prosecutors would handle the case going forward.
 Even so, his fingerprints have already altered the case, argued Groth.

 “I think what’s problematic, especially when the case is being handed off to another prosecutor's office, is that before that even gets to that prosecutor's desk, [the sentencing enhancements] are already framing the case,” Groth said.
 “And so that discretion to charge differently, or to not use an enhancement out the gate has been taken away.”